b12kab/xamarin-forms-samples/LabelledSectionsList/README.md

 This sample demonstrates how to create an alphabetically ordered list with labelled sections.

-LabelledSections is based off of https://github.com/xamarin/monodroid-samples/tree/master/LabelledSections
+Specifically, this is a example of GroupDisplayBinding loading the data into a ObservableCollection.
+The original example did not use a MVVM model.
+This updated example does use MVVM.

-Author
+Original Author
 ------
 Peter Collins